Looking for a change of scenery? Check out these incredible day-trip and weekend-getaway destinations near Boise, Idaho.

 Sitting more than 3 hours away from Boise, Craters of the Moon is certainly a day trip you want to start as early as possible.
-The moon-like terrain of the area, though, makes you quickly forget about the long hours in the car.
-Filled with lava fields, cinder cones, and underground lava tubes, the area transfers you onto a new planet.
+The moon-like terrain of the area, however, makes you quickly forget about the long hours in the car.
+Filled with lava fields, cinder cones, and underground lava tubes, the area “transfers” you onto a new planet.

 Things to Do at Craters of the Moon

 Spend a day, exploring these natural wonders, hiking uphill, and even peering into vents of tiny volcanoes.
-Some trails such as the Devil’s Orchard Nature Trail accommodate wheelchairs and stroller, making your day trips from Boise easier to enjoy.
+Some trails, such as the Devil’s Orchard Nature Trail, accommodate wheelchairs and stroller, making your day trip easier to enjoy.

 5. Day Trips from Boise: Meridian